-We are live on Wednesday (January 24) from Northwick Park Hospital's accident and emergency department.
+We are live on Wednesday (January 24) from Northwick Park Hospital's A&E department.

 Northwick Park Hospital’s emergency department receives more ambulances than any other hospital in London, at 120 to 130 a day.

 It is part of London North West University Healthcare NHS Trust.

 The trust treats an average of 1,000 people a day attending two emergency departments and three urgent care centres at Northwick Park, Ealing and Central Middlesex hospitals.

 Keep up to date with the latest news from west London via the free getwestlondon app.

 You can set up your app to see news and events from your area, and receive notifications for any breaking news.

 It's a wrap!

 We’re signing off after an action-packed of day of shadowing staff and speaking to patients at Northwick Park Hospital.

 A day in A&E showed us the incredible work of staff in one of the capital’s busiest hospitals, who currently have to juggle providing emergency care with the added pressure of freeing up beds for incoming patients.